OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #endif
 ```

-Whereas in Swift this has changed: there you need to set either environment-variables in your scheme or as custom flags in the Build settings of a target to make this work.
-Please note that the following functions, which allow to check on whether the app is build in release-configuration in Swift 2.1, should be recommended against (As Xcode 8 & Swift3 do not support them): `_isDebugAssertConfiguration()`, `_isReleaseAssertConfiguration()`, `_isFastAssertConfiguration()`.
+The procedure for enabling this behavior in Swift has changed: you need to either set environment variables in your scheme or set them as custom flags in the target's build settings.
+Please note that the following functions (which allow you to determine whether the app was built in the Swift 2.1. release-configuration) aren't recommended, as Xcode 8 and Swift 3 don't support these functions:

+-	`_isDebugAssertConfiguration`
+-	`_isReleaseAssertConfiguration`
+-	`_isFastAssertConfiguration`.

-Please note that there are more logging functions, depending on the setup of the application, for instance, when [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack "CocoaLumberjack") is used, then the static analysis is a bit different.
+Depending on the application's setup, there may be more logging functions.
+For example, when [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack "CocoaLumberjack") is used, static analysis is a bit different.

-On the "debug-management" code which is built in: inspect the storyboards to see if there are any flows and/or view-controllers that provide different functionality than the ones that should be supported by the application.
-This can be anything: from debug views, to error-messages printed.
-From having custom stub-response configurations to logging written to files on the application file system or to a remote-server.
+For the "debug-management" code (which is built-in): inspect the storyboards to see whether there are any flows and/or view-controllers that provide functionality different from the functionality the application should support.
+This functionality can be anything from debug views to printed error messages, from custom stub-response configurations to logs written to files on the application's file system or a remote server.

 #### Dynamic Analysis

-The dynamic analysis should be executed on both a simulator as well as a device, as we sometimes see that developers use target-based functions (instead of release/debug-mode based functions) to execute the debugging code or not.
-1. Run the application on a simulator, check if you can find any output during the execution of the app in the console.
-2. Attach a device to your Mac, run the application on the device via Xcode and verify whether you can find any output during the execution of the app in the console.
+Dynamic analysis should be executed on both a simulator and a device because developers sometimes use target-based functions (instead of functions based on a release/debug-mode) to execute the debugging code.
+1. Run the application on a simulator and check for output in the console during the app's execution.
+2. Attach a device to your Mac, run the application on the device via Xcode, and check for output in the console during the app's execution in the console.

-For the other "manager-based" debug code: click through the application on both a simulator and device and see if you can find any functionality which allows for pre-setting profiles for an app, for selecting the actual server, for selecting possible responses from the API, et cetera.
+For the other "manager-based" debug code: click through the application on both a simulator and a device to see if you can find any functionality that allows an app's profiles to be pre-set, allows the actual server to be selected or allows responses from the API to be selected.

 #### Remediation

-As a developer, it should not be a problem to incorporate debug statements in your debug version of the application as long as you realize that the statements made for debugging should never: - have impact on the actual computational results in such a way that the code should be present in the release version of the application; - end up in the release-configuration of the application.
+As a developer, incorporating debug statements into your application's debug version should not be a problem if you realize that the debugging statements should never
+1.	be present in the application's release version or
+2.	end up in the application's release configuration.

-In Objective-C, developers can use pre-processor macro's to filter out debug code:
+In Objective-C, developers can use preprocessor macros to filter out debug code:

 ```objc
 #ifdef DEBUG